 - If you believe you will need accommodations to take the test, please contact the Accessibility Center for an appointment so that we can assess your needs and accommodate you.

-B. Provide a copy of your ACT or SAT results to the Testing Center for Accuplacer exemption.
+B. Provide a copy of your ACT or SAT results to the Testing Center for placement test exemption.
 You must have obtained the following scores to be exempt:

 - SAT | Critical Reading 440 | Math 460